 South Africa requires a valid International Certificate of Vaccination or Prophylaxis (ICVP) documenting yellow fever vaccination ≥10 days before arrival in South Africa for all travelers aged ≥1 year who are traveling from or transiting for >12 hours through the airport of a country with risk of yellow fever virus transmission.
 Travelers not meeting this requirement can be refused entry to South Africa or be quarantined for up to 6 days.
 Unvaccinated travelers with a valid medical waiver should be allowed entry.
 South Africa considers an ICVP to be valid for life.

 Travelers going to or transiting through South Africa are advised to seek the most current information by consulting the CDC Travelers’ Health website (www.cdc.gov/travel), and also the website of the US embassy in South Africa (Pretoria) and the embassy of South Africa in Washington, DC.

 HIV and Sexually Transmitted Diseases

-South Africa has the largest estimated number of people living with HIV of any other country in the world.
-The prevalence of HIV infection is approximately 18% among people aged 15–49 years, and the prevalence among sex workers is even higher.
+South Africa has the largest estimated number of people living with HIV of any country in the world.
+The prevalence of HIV infection is approximately 19% among people aged 15–49 years, and the prevalence among sex workers is even higher.
 Other sexually transmitted diseases (STDs) are also present at high rates in this population.
 Travelers should be aware of STD risks and use condoms if they have sex with someone whose HIV or STD status is unknown.

 Schistosomiasis, a common parasite throughout Africa, may be present in any body of freshwater, such as lakes, streams, and ponds.
 Travelers should avoid swimming in fresh, unchlorinated water.